carpentries-incubator/high-dimensional-stats-r/_episodes/04-regression-feature-selection.md

 >
 > Predictive performance on unseen data can be thought of a measure of how
 > well our findings *generalise*.
 This very important topic is
-> addressed in much more detail in the Carpentries machine learning course.
+> addressed in much more detail in the Ed-DaSH machine learning course.
 >
 {: .callout}